-A HELOC is a Home Equity Line of Credit, which is different than a traditional mortgage because it’s an open credit line available for homeowners to take out the amount of money you need.
+A HELOC is a Home Equity Line of Credit.
+HELOCs are different than traditional mortgages because they are open credit lines available for homeowners to take out the amount of money they need.
 On a credit report HELOCs are usually listed as revolving credit like a credit card, not a second mortgage.
-Too many open lines of credit can have a negative affect and a HELOC could potentially bring down your credit score.
+Too many open lines of credit can have a negative effect, and a HELOC could potentially reduce your credit score.

-With a HELOC, the borrower decides how much equity from their home to use.
-For example, say you have $100,000 in credit.
-The bank will set up a revolving account, so you can take out as little or as much of that $100,000 you need and you can use it for any expenses you wish.
-Because they have a minimum monthly payment and a limit, a HELOC can directly affect your credit score since it looks like a credit card to credit agencies.
-However, it’s important to manage the amount of credit you have since a HELOC will have a much larger balance than a typical credit card.
-It may also be a good idea to pay off your other credit card balances with the HELOC, so you only have one balance to manage.
-If you have too much credit debt and too many lines of credit, your credit score is affected.
+With a HELOC, you decide how much equity from your home to use.
+For example, say you have $100,000 available in equity.
+The lender will set up a revolving account, so you can take out as little or as much of that $100,000 as you need, and you can use it for any expenses you wish.
+Because it has a minimum monthly payment and a limit, a HELOC can directly affect your credit score since it looks like a credit card to credit agencies.

-Another way opening a HELOC can affect your credit score is from the fluctuating payments.
+Another way that opening a HELOC can affect your credit score is from the fluctuating payments.
 Since a HELOC has a variable interest rate, payments can increase when interest rates rise and decrease when interest rates fall.
-This variability can make it challenging to budget when you don’t know what your payments will be in the future.
-If your payments increase too much you may want to consider refinancing your HELOC.
+This variability can make it challenging to budget when you don't know what your payments will be in the future.
+If your payments increase too much, you may want to consider refinancing your HELOC.